 Can You File For Hardship With The CA FTB?

 The CA FTB collections department will place your account into a hardship status if you qualify.
 You have to prove you cannot or can barely cover your basic living expenses based on reasonable expenses.
 The FTB will look at your expenses and determine if they are reasonable.
 If so and you are barely making it at the end of the month or in the red, your account can be placed into hardship status.
 The information is given by providing Form FTB 3561 and the supporting documents listed at the end of it.

 The CA FTB hardship expires one year after the date of its approval in most cases.
 You can resubmit before the expiration of the hardship.
 The FTB has 20 years to collect on a debt in most cases.
 Time is ticking while in hardship, but it is a long way to expire.
 Most people qualified for hardship have a good chance at Offer In Compromise.
 Talk to a tax attorney to get an accurate assessment.
 We provide a free consultation.

 Pay Your Tax Liability In Full

 If you are able to come up with a means to pay your tax liability in full, it is usually in your best interest to do so.
 As long as it does not create an undue financial hardship for yourself or your dependents.
 The California Franchise Tax Board provides a full list of payment options on their website with links to each source.
 You can request a penalty abatement as well simultaneously for the penalty amounts.
-As of 2018 the CA FTB requires reasonable cause to get a penalty abatement (where as the IRS has a first time penalty abatement based on prior compliance.)
+As of 2018, the CA FTB requires a reasonable cause to get a penalty abatement (whereas the IRS has a first-time penalty abatement based on prior compliance.)

 Conclusion – Offer In Compromise Is The Best Form of CA FTB Tax Debt Forgiveness